 Condensation is dealt with by removing the excessive moisture from the internal environment.
 Adding heating will delay the onset of condensation for the simple reason that warm air can suspend more moisture for longer than cooling air.
 The two critical factors when dealing with condensation are ventilation and heat.
 By combing the two condensation will be eliminated, provided of course that the source of the moisture has been resolved.
 Often adding heat and practising ventilation daily can be enough to reduce or eliminate condensation.
 Other times, mechanical ventilation is required, typically in well sealed modern apartments.

 Mould can ONLY grow when moisture is present.
 Without moisture there is NO mould.
-So once condensation is occurring, mould growth will inevitably follow.
+So once condensation is present, mould growth will inevitably follow.

 Rising damp is damp or moisture which rises vertically via capillary action through masonry building products like bricks.
 The moisture can be trapped moisture in the subfloor, or moisture in adjacent soil or concrete.
 If moisture laden soil or concrete is pressed against the brickwork of the dwelling, it transfers from the soil or concrete into the brickwork and will then rise up in the brickwork, manifesting itself as salty deposits on the brick work.